 Save money on travelling to teacher practices (TPs) - we will transport you there.

 Whichever TEFL destination you choose to do the course, you can be assured of a spectacular location.
-Choose Koh Samui for a tropical beach vibe, or Siem Reap for its rich culture and proximity to the world heritage site of Angkor Wat Temple Complex.
+Choose Bali for a tropical surf beach vibe, or Siem Reap for its rich culture and proximity to the world heritage site of Angkor Wat Temple Complex.

-Our course package includes many extras, including airport collection, on site accommodation and breakfast, (Siem Reap) or accommodation choices in walking distance to the training centre and the beach (Koh Samui) personal assistance with your CV/resumé, stationery and supplies, a cultural tour, and more.
+Our course package includes many extras, including airport collection, on site accommodation and breakfast, (Siem Reap) or accommodation choices in walking distance to the training centre and the beach (Bali) personal assistance with your CV/resumé, stationery and supplies, a cultural tour, and more.